Esri/vitruvio/doc/usage.md

 Batch generation can be controlled per Vitruvio Actor using the *Batch Generate* option.
 It is recommended to use this feature if your scene contains many Vitruvio Actors.

-The advantages include improved generation as well as rendering performance.
+The advantages include shorter generation times as well as improved rendering performance.
 However, if a Vitruvio Actor's attributes are changed at runtime (for example, via user input), it is recommended not to allow batch generation since every attribute change requires regenerating the entire batch.

 For advanced use cases the *Grid Dimension* (which controls the batch size) on the *Vitruvio Batch Actor* can be changed.